williamfwheeler/personal-site/README.md

 # William Wheeler Personal Site
-<p>Thps is my personal website I built to emulate an old desktop <i>(vaguely Apple II though I realize the Apple II wouldn't have taken the small hard floppys pictured).</i></p>
+<p>This is my personal website I built to emulate an old desktop <i>(vaguely Apple II though I realize the Apple II wouldn't have taken the small hard floppys pictured).</i></p>

 <p>Check out the live site
 <a href="https://williamwheelerworkshop.com/"> here. >>></a>